ysyk2021/ai-for-small-business-inventory-management-techniques-and-strategies-for-more-accurate-tracking/src/chapter-5-3.md

-# Case studies of successful AI implementations in real-time inventory tracking

 AI can be a powerful tool for real-time inventory tracking, allowing businesses to optimize their inventory management and reduce costs.
 In this chapter, we will explore some case studies of successful AI implementations in real-time inventory tracking.